Hattha Bank: History

-Clients
+In 2016 Krungrsi is a subsidiary of Bank of Ayudhya, a commercial bank in Thailand, and a member of MUFG Bank of Japan acquired Hattha Kaksekar.

+In 2020 Hattha Kaksekar became a registered commercial bank when it obtained a banking license by the National Bank of Cambodia and was renamed as Hattha Bank.

+In July 2023, a bank employee was arrested for allegedly stealing more than $600,000 from a customer.

+Demographics

-Concerning its customer base, 66% of HKL's clients live in the countryside.
-According to a Microfinanza rating report, 40% of its lending activities funded agricultural projects in 2011.
+As of 2011, the banks customer base were 66% rural.
+According to a Microfinanza rating report, 40% of its lending activities funded agricultural projects.

-In 2013, women clients represented 60 to 80% of overall customers.
+In 2013, women clients represented between 60% and 80% of overall customers.

-HKL has launched products for Small and Medium Enterprises (SMEs) and Micro-Small and Medium Enterprises (MSMEs).
+By 2014, HKL had launched products for Small and Medium Enterprises (SMEs) and Micro-Small and Medium Enterprises (MSMEs).

 Capital structure

 In September 2016, Krungsri entered Cambodia with the acquisition of Hattha Kaksekar, the country's fourth largest microfinance institution.